Workshop at the IOT Week

 |Our current data practices are not fit to meet the data challenges of the coming decades!

-Experts such as Robert Kahn (one of the two inventors of TCP/IP) will discuss with you about concepts that may open the doors for efficient data processing in the future.
+Experts such as Robert Kahn will discuss about concepts that may open the doors for efficient data processing in the future.

 |9.00||Peter Wittenburg (RDA)||Welcome and RDA Concepts for efficient data practices|

 |9.30||Robert Kahn (CNRI)||From IP addresses to Persistent Identifiers – principles of

 |Session 1 – Towards Interoperable Solutions|